cyan21/build-info-creator/README.md

 # TO DO

-> improve logging
+* improve logging
-> use JFrog CLI go client to manage Build Info creation
+* use JFrog CLI go client to manage Build Info creation
-> improve param management : Artifactory params are passed via env variables, Build Info params passed as arguments + need to fill other Build info field
+* improve param management :
+  * Artifactory params are passed via env variables
+  * Build Info params passed as arguments + need to fill other Build info field